 I’ve received a notification from a Responder to discuss my results, what does that mean?

 Our Responders are trained mental health support workers who will only reach out to you, by email, if your results have triggered flags in the assessment that suggest you may need some further support.
 If a Responder contacts you via email to arrange a call they will send you a link to enable you to book a call with them at a convenient time so that they can validate and explain your results.

 If you do not want to speak with a Responder, please let them know as they are instructed to continue to follow up with you to make contact.

 What is the ‘Your key areas for attention’ section?

 These are three specific areas that you may need help with and that we recommend you look at first.
-Clicking on any of the three indicators will take you straight into the corresponding learning module where you can access further resources and self-help tools.
+Clicking on any of the three indicators will take you straight into the corresponding learning module of the MyMynd Wellness Centre, where you can access further resources and self-help tools.

 Can I download my results?